 Techniques and Hints:

 - Be careful not to overcook the shrimp!
-Shrimp that has been overcooked becomes rough and chewy.
-When the shrimp’s color changes from grey to pale pink, they’re done.
-Depending on the size, this will take 1 to 1 1/2 minutes each side.
-Then, immediately remove from skillet.
+Shrimp that has been overcooked become rough and chewy.
+They’re done when the shrimp’s color changes from grey to pale pink.
+Depending on the size, this will take 1 to 1 1/2 minutes on each side.
+Then, immediately remove it from skillet.

 - Use sun-dried tomatoes wrapped in oil from a jar.
 Dry sun-dried tomatoes will not add as much flavor to this meal.

 - If your sauce isn’t creamy enough, add a little extra chicken broth.
 Mix in tiny quantities at a time until the desired consistency is reached.

 - Use short pasta (penne) to allow the sauce to cover each and every bite!

 - Season the shrimp spaghetti with enough salt to bring out the basil and sun-dried tomato aroma.
 Don’t add too much salt, but also don’t scrimp on it.

 - 8 ounces penne pasta (for gluten free version, use gluten free brown rice pasta)